mattseabrook/KICK.com-Streaming-REST-API/README.md

 REM Open a WebSocket connection to the DevTools Protocol on the port specified in the --remote-debugging-port flag.
 You can use a tool like ncat to do this:

 ncat.exe localhost 9222

+REM See if the headless browser is running netstat -ano | findstr ":9222"
 ```

 Then you supply it JSON via ncat: